HackBulgaria/Core-Ruby-1/week1/README.md

 ### Prime

 A prime number is any integer greater than 1 that is divisible only by 1 and itself.

-Bunus points for an outline of proof of why 1 isn't a prime number.
-Tip: ask
+Bonus points for an outline of proof of why 1 isn't a prime number.
-@RadoRado.
+Tip: ask @RadoRado.

 ```ruby
 def prime?(n)